Developer withdraws plans for Route 66 mixed-use project near old 11th Street Bridge

 Sharp Development was one of four companies that responded to the city’s request for proposals.

-The city, which is expected to renew its efforts to develop the site, has $5 million set aside to assist a developer once a development agreement is signed.
+The city plans to work with all partners involved in the process to determine the best path forward, a city spokesperson said Tuesday, though no meeting has taken place since Sharp Development informed the city of its decision.
+The city has $5 million set aside to assist a developer once a development agreement is signed.